CodeDoorHQ/codedoor-platform-frontend/README.md

 Javascript entry file: `app/scripts/main.js` <br />

-**Reflux**
+**Alt**

-We are using Reflux, which is an implementation of the [Flux Architecture](http://facebook.github.io/flux/docs/overview.html).
-If you want to read more about Reflux, check out the readme of the [reflux git repo](https://github.com/spoike/refluxjs).
+We are using alt, which is an implementation of the [Flux Architecture](http://facebook.github.io/flux/docs/overview.html).
+If you want to read more about alt, check out the readme of the [alt git repo](https://github.com/goatslacker/alt).

 **React-Router**